When we first set out on our audacious journey to solve the global plastic problem (back in 2019) we had in mind a solution that would do two things:

 - Create a truly closed-loop supply chain that would stop single-use plastic being produced in the first-place, cutting off its supply at its origin.

-To bring this solution to life we developed a world-first supply chain that involves Forever Bottles (made from ocean, beach and landfill bound plastic) that you keep at your house and refill forever using pouches (made from recycled plastic diverted from landfill) that you send back to us to get cleaned and refilled.
+To bring this solution to life we developed a world-first supply chain that involves Forever Bottles (made from 50% recycled and ocean plastic) that you keep at your house and refill forever using pouches (made from recycled plastic diverted from landfill) that you send back to us to get cleaned and refilled.

 When we were developing our solution we searched far and wide for local suppliers who could help us bring our vision to life.
-We were lucky enough to meet Joe Foster and the team at O.F Packaging who agreed to join us on our audacious journey and work with us on what we believe to be a world-first solution to creating a reusable pouch made from recycled materials diverted from landfill.
-You can read about our award-winning collaboration with OF Packaging here.
+We were lucky enough to meet a local Aussie team who agreed to join us on our audacious journey and work with us on what we believe to be a world-first solution to creating a reusable pouch made from recycled materials diverted from landfill.

-Whilst we were very fortunate to find a local partner to help with our reusable pouches, we were unable to find a single local bottle manufacturer or recycling business who was willing to work with us to figure out how to process ocean plastic and turn it into reusable packaging.
-So we turned our attention overseas and found a Danish company called PackTech.
+Whilst we were very fortunate to find a local partner to help with our reusable pouches, we were unable to find a single local bottle manufacturer or recycling business who was willing to work with us to figure out how to process ocean plastic and turn it into reusable packaging here is Oz.
+So we turned our attention overseas and a company based in Denmark.

-At the time (back in 2019) PackTech were engaged in a project called Ocean Waste Plastic which involved pulling plastic from the Java Sea, off the coast of Indonesia, processing that plastic and turning it into packaging.
+At the time, this particular Danish supplier was engaged in a project called Ocean Waste Plastic which involved pulling plastic from the Java Sea, off the coast of Indonesia, processing that plastic and turning it into packaging.
 We went to Jakarta in the days before COVID19 and conducted a thorough audit of their supply chain.
 We met the local fishermen (and their families) who were doing the heroic work of cleaning our oceans.
 We went out on their fishing boats and did an ocean cleanup.
 We went to the local plastic recycling facility to see where the plastic was being processed.
 In the spirit of radical transparency we documented this entire journey and published it on the internet.
 You can see it again here:

-Following our supply chain audit, we engaged PackTech to remove 6,000kgs of plastic from the Java Sea, equivalent to approx 500,000 water bottles worth of plastic.
-PackTech were engaged to process that plastic and turn it into our first generation Forever Bottles, made from at least 50% ocean plastic.
-That was the agreement we had in place with PackTech and we were provided with assurances from them that this was possible.
+Following our supply chain audit, we engaged this company to remove 6,000kgs of plastic from the Java Sea, equivalent to approx 500,000 water bottles worth of plastic.
+They were engaged to process that plastic and turn it into our first generation Forever Bottles, made from at least 50% ocean plastic.
+That was the agreement we had in place with them at the time and we were provided with assurances from them that this was possible.

-Based on this assurance from PackTech Zero Co has been communicating publicly that our Forever Bottles are made from "ocean waste plastic", "OWP" or "ocean, beach & landfill bound waste" (and/or a combination of these statements).
-We have been very vigilant in ensuring that our communication has not, and does not, include statements claiming our Forever Bottles are made from 100% ocean waste (as some of PackTech's other customers have been doing).
+Based on this assurance, Zero Co has been communicating publicly that our Forever Bottles are made from "ocean waste plastic", "OWP" or "ocean, beach & landfill bound waste" (and/or a combination of these statements).
+We have been very vigilant in ensuring that our communication has not, and does not, include statements claiming our Forever Bottles are made from 100% ocean waste (as some of the same suppliers customers have been doing).